castorini/pygaggle/docs/experiments-msmarco-passage.md

-# PyGaggle: Neural Baselines on [MS MARCO Passage Retrieval](https://github.com/microsoft/MSMARCO-Passage-Ranking)
+# PyGaggle: Neural Ranking Baselines on [MS MARCO Passage Retrieval](https://github.com/microsoft/MSMARCO-Passage-Ranking)

 This page contains instructions for running various neural reranking baselines on the MS MARCO *passage* ranking task.
 Note that there is also a separate [MS MARCO *document* ranking task](experiments-msmarco-doc.md).